-Each year, the academic standing cut off for inclusion in the TRSS school Graduation ceremony will be within the first two weeks of June.
+Each year, the academic standing cut off for inclusion in the TRSS school Graduation ceremony will be the Monday before the Ceremony.
 The dates are not specific in this handbook as they change each year but will be reflected in the school's yearly calendar.